lethain/staff-eng/src/markdown/guides/getting-the-title-where-you-are.md

 *   A frequent complaint from engineers is that they’re not “in the room” where decisions happen, and they’re usually right: there is a room, and they’re not in it.
 What’s less frequently acknowledged is that you’re probably not in the room for a good reason.
 This section describes **[how to get into the room, and also how to stay there](https://staffeng.com/guides/getting-in-the-room)**.
 *   Finally, you won’t get promoted if your company’s leadership doesn't know who you are.
 How do you **[become visible internally](https://staffeng.com/guides/being-visible)** without hogging all the oxygen?

-Apply these techniques consistently, and you’ll be on the way towards a Staff title, although even the best laid plans falter [if you’re conducting them at the wrong company](https://staffeng.com/guides/deciding-to-switch).
+Apply these techniques consistently, and you’ll be on the way towards a Staff title, although even the best-laid plans falter [if you’re conducting them at the wrong company](https://staffeng.com/guides/deciding-to-switch).

 ## Should you try management?